pocomane/brewed-in-the-apocalypse/bita.md

 add only the maximum value.

 - On success, add 2 from the next roll of the PCs.
-- On compromize, add 1 from the next roll of the PCs.
+- On compromise, add 1 from the next roll of the PCs.

 __Hindering PCs__ - When you hinder someone and you have to roll:

-- On success, substract 2 from the next roll of the PCs.
+- On success, subtract 2 from the next roll of the PCs.
-- On compromise, substract 1 from the next roll of the PCs.
+- On trade-off, subtract 1 from the next roll of the PCs.

 The __Hinder PCs__ can be done also when that person is acting against you directly (this is the way to represent an opposition roll).
-You can not hinder someone helping or hildering an PC.
-If multiple character are hindering, substract only the maximum value.
+You can not hinder someone helping or hindering an PC.
+If multiple character are hindering, subtract only the maximum value.

 ```
-Alice - Anne is not agree, so she tries to enstablish herself.
-For safety she trie
+Alice - Anne is not agree, so she tries to establish herself.
+For safety she tries
-first to theg the gun from the Bart's holster.
+first to take the gun from the Bart's holster.

 Bob - Well I think Bart will see her coming, so he is ready to hold the gun.

 Scenarist - Yes I think too, Bob make a roll to hinder Anne.

-Bob - ok, the intelligent, smart, and quick undestanding will help Bart to known
+Bob - ok, the intelligent, smart, and quick understanding will help Bart to known
-beforehend what Alice is doing, so I will add 3.
+beforehand what Alice is doing, so I will add 3.
 I got 6, plus 3, 9.

 Scenarist - ok, you oppose effectively to Anne, now Alice make a roll with a -2
 malus